Category Archives: Food

 Venison has always been one of my favorite wild game meats.
 More and more these hunted animals are popping up in local supermarkets around the U.S. And while the number of hunters has declined in the last few years, farmed game is growing in popularity.
 National organizations representing deer and elk farmers are reporting rapid growth and substantial economic impact of their industries, indicating consumer demand.
 Read the rest of this entry

 What’s up foodies?
-I hope you all had a great summer.
-I am happy to announce that my new cookbook is now available for order!
-It is published by Page Street Publishing and distributed by Macmillan.
-The book takes the reader around the world with exciting recipes prepared using the sous vide method.
+I am happy to announce that my new cookbook is now available!
+Published by Page Street Publishing and distributed by Macmillan.
+The book takes readers around the world with exciting recipes prepared using the sous vide method.
 Mastering The Art Of Sous Vide Cooking features delicious recipes such as Read the rest of this entry

 The sous vide revolution is in full effect!
 If you have not tried this type of cooking yet, you are truly missing out!
 And if this method is new to you, let me explain to you what it is.
 Sous vide is low temperature cooking that involves vacuum sealing food items in heat safe cooking bags and placing them in a precision temperature water bath for a period of time.
 Your food maintains it’s nutrients and remains juicy and flavorful.
 Pork does particularly well when cooked with the sous vide method.
 In this recipe Read the rest of this entry